fabric8io-images/s2i/java/README.md

 ## Build Time

 * **MAVEN_ARGS** Arguments to use when calling maven (default: `package hawt-app:build -DskipTests -e`).
-Please be sure to run the `hawt-app:build` goal, otherwise the startup scripts won't work
+Please be sure to run the `hawt-app:build` goal when not already bound to the `package` execution phase, otherwise the startup scripts won't work when.
-* **MAVEN_MODULE** For a multi-module maven build this variable can pick a single module via its maven coordinates (e.g. `io.fabric8.jube.images.fabric8:quickstart-java-simple-fatjar`)a
 * **MAVEN_EXTRA_ARGS** Additional Maven  arguments, useful for temporary adding arguments like `-X`.
 These are added to `${MAVEN_ARGS}`
 * **MAVEN_MIRROR_URL** If set to a Maven repository URL this URL is taken as a mirror for Maven central
-* **MAVEN_CLEAR_REPO** If set then the Maven repository is removed after the artefact is build.
+* **MAVEN_CLEAR_REPO** If set then the Maven repository is removed after the artifact is built.
 This is useful for keeping the created application image small, but prevents *incremental* builds.
-Setting this variable implies also that dependent artifacts are copied into the application directory.
+The default is `false`

 ## Run Time